End of Tenancy Cleaning Cost

 When looking to hire an end of tenancy cleaner, we would recommend making sure they at least offer oven cleaning, as this is often the most difficult to clean and can be the reason you won’t secure your deposit.

-Most professional cleaning companies also tend to leave out carpet cleaning, and will charge extra for the service.
+Most professional cleaning companies also tend to leave out carpet cleaning and will charge extra for the service.
 So it may be worth your while to hire a carpet cleaning machine yourself and carry out this task in your own time.

 Most cleaning companies tend to charge a fixed rate depending on the size of your property and the number of rooms in the property.

-Other extras you need look out for when hiring a specialist clean would be a re-clean if you or your landlord aren’t satisfied with the clean.
+Other extras you need to look out for when hiring a specialist clean would be a re-clean if you or your landlord aren’t satisfied with the clean.
 Some cleaning specialists do offer this service, with some compensation due in some cases.

-Also the type of detergents and cleaning products they use.
+Also, the type of detergents and cleaning products they use.
 Most cleaning services will use high quality products that you can’t get over the counter, but it is always worth asking the questions before hiring a specialist cleaner.

 This is why most people tend to opt for hiring a service so they are assured to get the job done properly.
 However, if you have the time, energy and confidence in your ability to clean, then it may be worth saving on costs and doing the end of tenancy clean yourself.